 B. Notwithstanding the foregoing, the Grantor herein and the Grantee herein reserve the right, as long as either of them owns property in Weybridge Section 1, Section 2(A), and Section 2(B) subdivisions but not longer than five (5) years from the date hereof, to waive, terminate and/or modify any or all of the covenants and restrictions to comply with any requirement, order, decision, statute, regulation, policy or other directive issued by any local, state, federal or other government body which includes but is not limited to the Federal Housing Administration, Department of Housing and Urban development and the Veterans’ Administration, which directly or indirectly affects any lot in said subdivision.
 The Grantor and the Grantee herein intend that this covenant shall pertain to the land and shall be deemed a personal covenant.
 The Grantor herein and/or Grantee herein may enforce this covenant against any subsequent grantees, their heirs, successors and assigns.
 The Grantor herein and the Grantee herein do not intend this covenant to negate in any way the purpose of uniform development of said subdivision.

-There were three initial versions for different lot groups, identical except for building Section identifiers in section 13 and 16 (B) recorded as follows.
+There were three initial versions of the Warranty Deed for different lot groups, identical except for building Section identifiers in section 13 and 16 (B) recorded as follows:

 - Delaware Deed Book Vol 451 Pages 0448 et seq.
 11/16/1982